Project

 Actions #5

-Updated by John Lumley almost 2 years ago
+Updated by John Lumley over 2 years ago

 You will need a mechanism to supply a function type signature, if only to establish the arity and deeper to declare types of arguments and return.
 Without the latter, especially for arguments, you could get any form of argument supplied at runtime with no hope of any form of graceful type-mismatch recovery, unless your function deliberately does its own runtime type-checking, which will probably be expensive…